junwu1976/Docker-Heroku-101/README.md

 # Deploying Docker images to Heroku 101

-Guide for deploying Docker containers in Heroku
+This guide will walk us through the process of deploying a Docker container on popular cloud platform Heroku.
 ## Prerequsites

 Before setting off on this guide please ensure you have a Heroku account, if you don't already you can get it from [here](https://id.heroku.com/login).
-For now just create an account we'll do the rest in our guide.
+For now all you need to do is create an account we'll cover the rest in our guide.

-You'll also need the Heroku CLI tools which you can get from [here](https://devcenter.heroku.com/articles/heroku-cli) or if you're on a mac and have Homebrew installed simply run the below command
+You'll also need the Heroku CLI tools which you can get from [here](https://devcenter.heroku.com/articles/heroku-cli) or if you're on a mac and have Homebrew installed simply run the below command:

 ```
 brew tap heroku/brew && brew install heroku